 After all, what is the goal when you’re dealing with children?
 To show who’s boss?
 To instill fear?
 Or to help the child develop into a decent, self-confident human being?

 Good parenting helps foster empathy, honesty, self-reliance, self-control, kindness, cooperation, and cheerfulness, says Steinberg.
-It also promotes intellectual curiosity, motivation, and a desire to achieve.
+It also promotes intellectual curiosity, motivation, innovative thinking which does not fear failure, and a desire to achieve.
 It helps protect children from developing anxiety, depression, eating disorders, anti-social behavior, and alcohol and drug abuse.

 Too many parents base their actions on gut reaction.
 But some parents have better instincts than others, Steinberg says.
 He goes on to state that children should never be hit – not even a slap on a toddler’s bottom.
 “If your young child is headed into danger, into traffic, you can grab him and hold him, but you should under no circumstances hit him.”